silverhawke249/pyKSH-exporter/README.md

 - pydub >= 0.25.1
 - PIL == 11.0.0

+A dependency of pydub, audioop, was deprecated in Python 3.11 and removed from the standard library in Python 3.13.
+As such, this exporter does not run out of the box in Python 3.13.

 If documentation is needed:

 - sphinx == 8.1.3
 - sphinx-autoapi == 3.5.0
 - sphinx-rtd-theme == 3.0.2

-A dependency of pydub, audioop, was deprecated in Python 3.11 and removed from the standard library in Python 3.13.
-As such, this exporter does not run out of the box in Python 3.13.
+Alternatively, the most up-to-date documentation is hosted [here](https://silverhawke249.github.io/pyKSH-exporter/).

 ## Usage